robackem/PTC-SLiM/README.md

 ### PTC_normalDFE_model.txt
 Simulates 175k generations in a cavefish population (Ne = 32,000).
 PTCs receive a selection coefficient sampled from a normal DFE with a specified mean and standard deviation.
 Under this distribution, PTCs range from beneficial (selection coefficient greater than 0) to deleterious (selection coefficient less than 0) as influenced by the distribution mean and standard deviation

+## For investigation of the role of effective population size and drift on PTC frequency